Stonecreek Golf Club: Play and stay right in the heart of Phoenix

 The pro shop staff are very professional, and the shop itself has some decent clothes.
 Stonecreek is part of the American Golf conglomerate, so the locals can take advantage of discount greens fees by purchasing a Mega Membership, which consists of six American Golf-owned courses in the valley.

-Stonecreek Golf Club is a fun and semi-challenging course originally designed by Pete Dye about 25 years ago, but re-designed by Arthur Hills in 1987 (not a railroad tie in sight).
+Stonecreek Golf Club is a fun and semi-challenging course originally designed by Roy Dye about 25 years ago, but re-designed by Arthur Hills in 1987.
 The women's tees are quite short (5018 yards, with a 119 slope), so the low handicappers will probably want to play the black tees at 6,839 yards.

 There are many holes at Stonecreek with trees and a wash to the right of the fairway, so don't slice, or you will find trouble.
 The most challenging and fun hole is the number l handicap hole 6.
 You'd best stay left on the drive, and long hitters shouldn't use a driver or 3 wood.
 If you go right, you get to contend with sand and water.
 The second shot to this par 4 green must be accurate, or it's an easy double bogey.